Magyar57/mugOS/Docs/Building.md

 # Building mugOS

+## Architecture

+By default, it will build for the x86_64 architecture.
+If you wish to build for another architecture, (e.g. arm64) compile with the `make -e ARCH=arm64` option.

 ## Native build

-If you wish to use a specific compiler or linker, see [Compilers and Linkers](./CompilersAndLinkers.md).

-There are different dependencies depending on what you want to do: *Running*, *Building* with clang, or building with gcc (cross compiles gcc: *Toolchain*).
+There are different dependencies depending on what you want to do:

+- *Running* are running dependencies (ikr)
+- *Building* are building dependencies for clang.
+It is the default, recommended way
+- *Toolchain* are building dependencies for cross-compiling binutils and gcc, if you wish to build with gcc.
+  See [Compilers and Linkers](./CompilersAndLinkers.md) for more informations.

+Note that you will always need `make`, as it is the base entry point for all commands.

-Build dependencies for each tested operating system:
+Build dependencies, for each tested operating system:

 - Arch Linux (`pacman -S PACKAGES`):
   - Running: `qemu-full edk2-ovmf`